AT&T Wireless vs. T-Mobile Review

 First-tier unlimited data plans

-We’ll begin with the cheapest, and least powerful, cell phone plans.
+We’ll begin with the cheapest and least powerful cell phone plans.
 These are the basic models, without any bells and whistles.
 You’ll get unlimited talk, text, and data, but not much else.
-And your data is going to be on the slow side (more on that in a second).
+And without burying the lead, T-Mobile's plan is cheaper and offers more data (more on that in a second).

-And if you're unsure about how much data you actually need, we’ve written up a guide to help you figure out your data habits, and how to find a perfect plan that gives you everything you need.
+And if you're unsure about how much data you actually need, we’ve written up a guide to cell phone data to help you figure out your data habits, and how to find a perfect plan that gives you everything you need.

 Check out the first-tier options for yourself right here.

-T-Mobile's Essentials plan and AT&T's Unlimited Starter® SL plan are very similar.
-Both plans get you access to the fastest mobile network of 5G.
+T-Mobile's Essentials plan and AT&T's Unlimited Starter® SL plan are very similar, but T-Mobile comes out ahead of AT&T. Both plans get you access to the fastest mobile network of 5G.
 Both come with a throttle on video quality (at 480p).
-And both of them have the same major drawback: data deprioritization.
+However, where T-Mobile offers 50GB of priority data, AT&T's plan has a major drawback: data deprioritization.

 With a deprioritized data plan, your speeds will always be subject to slowdowns.
 Basically, when the network gets busy, you get kicked to the back of the line.
 Those who pay for pricier plans will still see 4G/5G data speeds in the 20-40 Mbps range, while yours can drop as low as 3-5 Mbps, making it hard to stream and even load web pages.